D7ry/EldenParry/README.md

 This will happen despite all the combat <br>
 overhaul mods you may have installed.
-﻿

 <br>
 <br>

 ## This Mod

 Light bashes no longer have a hit frame. <br>
-This means doing a light bash alone﻿ will <br>
+This means doing a light bash alone will <br>
 not hit and stagger an enemy.
-﻿﻿

 <video width = 400 loop autoplay>
   <source src = 'Resources/No%20Light%20Bash%20Spamming.mp4' type = video/mp4 >